simonech/ray-tracer-challenge-netcore/README.md

 This `master` branch contains the latest state of the ray tracer library and tests.
 Additionally, some chapters have some self-contained applications, so there will be some additional projects as well.

 To look at how the main library and test suite evolved through the book, each chapter has a branch, sometimes multiple when it makes sense.
 It starts with Chapter 0, which is the preparation of environment.

+ * Chapter 0.1 - Just a script that uses the `dotnet` CLI to create the project structure and makes sure everything is working fine.
+ * Chapter 0.2 - The basic projects (lib and xUnit test lib) with simple code to make sure testing works fine.